Remote Degree Finisher

 All students should maintain copies of everything submitted for degree requirements.
 Please do not submit your original copy of anything without making and keeping a copy for your records.
 Copies should be maintained until after graduation.

-The basic graduation requirement is 32 Swarthmore credits.
+Along with the other requirements discussed below, thirty-two (32) Swarthmore credits are required for graduation.
 Most off-campus degree candidates will be able to earn credits elsewhere and bring those back to Swarthmore to fulfill this requirement.
 Note that the average course elsewhere is worth .5 to .75 credits (sometimes 1.0 credit) at Swarthmore, depending on final credit validation here.
 Some Swarthmore departments, but not all, permit you to write an extra paper and earn more transfer credit than otherwise would be possible.
 You should ask about this "extra credit for extra work" option when you arrange to do the transfer credit during the preliminary approval phase, and again when you ask for final validation of credit - this option is not available in every department, but ask.
 Remember, in order to transfer credit, it is vital that you follow the transfer credit procedure required by the College, getting preliminary approval and then final approval.

 All degree candidates must complete a major, including course requirements and the senior comprehensive requirement.
 The comprehensive requirement depends on the major, and might be either credit-bearing or non-credit-bearing, depending on the department.
 Students should work closely with the chair of their major department regarding fulfillment of the major requirements.
 Regular meetings with the major advisor are likely to be essential.
 Finishing the major is likely to be challenging in three ways: intellectually comprehensive, largely independent work, and possibly emotionally challenging depending on past experiences.
 The registrar's office understands these complexities, and wants to help off campus finishers navigate these sometimes difficult waters -- feel welcome to ask for advice, we can help.

 Four Semester Rule